utilForever/CubbyRL/README.md

-# deep-rl-algorithms
+# CubbyRL

-A curated list of Deep Reinforcement Learning algorithms with TensorFlow 2 and PyTorch
+Simple implementations of various popular Deep Reinforcement Learning algorithms using TensorFlow 2 and PyTorch